jt-rose/ch_meetings_server/README.md

 # ch_meetings_server

-A graphql server/ Postgres database managing the scheduling process for business training workshops
+A graphql server/ Postgres database for managing the scheduling process of business training workshops

 ### Core Dependencies